jackbdu/mandarinizer/README.md

                         specify the frames per second -d {2,4,8,16}, --depth {2,4,8,16}
                         specify the color depth
+  -c CHARACTER [CHARACTER ...], --character CHARACTER [CHARACTER ...]
-  -v VIDEO, --video VIDEO
+                        specify a list of characters by the order of indensity -v VIDEO, --video VIDEO
                         path to the video file
   -i IMAGE, --image IMAGE